emard/esp32ecp5/README.md

     import ecp5
     ecp5.flash("blink.bit.gz")

-# LOW RAM on ESP32-WROOM -> use ESP32-WROVER
+# LOW RAM

+Instead of ESP32-WROOM, use ESP32-WROVER :)

 ecp5, ftp, gzip decompression, buffers and other things in use allocate RAM.
 Sometimes there won't be enough free RAM for everything on ESP32-WROOM.
-Best is to obrain ESP32-WROVER with 2MB additional RAM or WROOM workaround is to avoid using gzip or ftp.
+Best is to obrain ESP32-WROVER which has 2MB additional PSRAM.
+ESP32-WROOM workaround is to avoid using gzip or ftp.

 # JTAG info